canonical/mongodb-operator/documentation/tutorial.md

 2        started  10.23.62.243  juju-d35d30-2  focal       Running
 ```

 You can trust that Charmed MongoDB added these replicas correctly.
-But if you wanted to verify the replicas got added correctly you could connect to MongoDB via `mongosh`.
+But if you wanted to verify the replicas got added correctly you could connect to MongoDB via `charmed-mongodb.mongo`.
 Since your replica set has 2 additional hosts you will need to update the hosts in your URI.
 You can retrieve these host IPs with:
 ```shell
 export HOST_IP_1=$(juju run --unit mongodb/1 -- hostname -I | xargs)
 export HOST_IP_2=$(juju run --unit mongodb/2 -- hostname -I | xargs)